Cindy1122334455/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection

 ### Problem Overview
+It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
-The Credit Card Fraud Detection Problem includes modeling past credit card transactions with the knowledge of the ones that turned out to be fraud.
-This model is then used to identify whether a new transaction is fraudulent or not.
+The objective of this problem is to identify whether a new transaction is fraudulent or not.
 Our aim here is to detect 100% of the fraudulent transactions while minimizing the incorrect fraud classifications.
-In this kernel we will use various predictive models to see how accurate they are in detecting whether a transaction is a normal payment or a fraud.

 ### Data Source
 The dataset for this credit card fraud detection comes from Kaggle: